top of page

 Bio

-Settled in Karachi, they honor the city's Indigenous peoples — the Sindhi and Baloch — past and present, who have lived, known, and cared for this region over centuries of reverence and resistance.
+As a third-generation resident of Karachi, they honor the city's Indigenous peoples — the Sindhi and Baloch — past and present, who have lived, known, and cared for this region over centuries of reverence and resistance.
 They bear witness to the historical and ongoing state violence inflicted upon these communities: their ancestral farmlands in Gadap and the Indus Delta, dispossessed and degraded, their truths scrubbed from the earth; the Arabian Sea coastline, militarised and commercialised, tightening around the lives and livelihoods of Indigenous fisherfolk, robbing the entire city off its connection to the sea.
 They hear the ghosts of Karachi’s rivers – Lyari, Malir and countless other aquatic landscapes made to disappear under extractivist regimes.
 Haq maujood.

 • Email